clj-kondo/clj-kondo/doc/config.md

 Config: `:skip-args [my-dsl/foo]`.
 This will disable this linter inside calls to `my-dsl/foo` such as `(my-dsl/foo (inc) (dec))`.

+#### Missing map value

+Keyword: `:missing-map-value`.

+Description: warn on key with uneven amount of elements, i.e. one of the keys misses a value.

+Default level: `:error`.

+Example trigger: `{:a 1 :b}`

+Example message: `missing value for key :b`.

 #### Missing test assertion

 Keyword: `:missing-test-assertion`.